A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

-\emph{Tubular Neighbourhood Decomposition}.
-In~\Cref{alg_ContourEvolution}, the input contour for each iteration is $\cC_{n}$, which is the parameterization of the shape boundary $\partial{S}_n$.
+In~\Cref{alg_ContourEvolution}, the input contour for each iteration is $\cC_{n}$, which is the parametrization of the shape boundary $\partial{S}_n$.
+As above, the initial contour is denoted by $\cC_0$.
 Then one can obtain a tubular domain $\rT_n$ whose centerline is $\cC_{n}$, as defined in Eq.~\eqref{eq_TubeDomainImp}.
-We assume that $\cC_{n}$ is regarded as the concatenation of $m$ paths $\cG_{k,n}\in\Lip([0,1],\rT_n)$, i.e.
+We assume that $\cC_{n}$ is the concatenation of $m$ paths $\cG_{k,n}\in\Lip([0,1],\rT_n)$, $1\leq k \leq m$, i.e.\

 where the operator $\doublecup$ is defined in Eq.~\eqref{eq_ConcaOperator}.
-Each path $\Gamma_{k,n}$ travels from the landmark point $\fp_k$ to its successive point\footnote{In the remaining of this paper, we assume that $\fp_1$ is the successive point of the landmark point $\fp_{k}$ when $k=m$.} $\fp_{k+1}$.
+Each path $\cG_{k,n}$ travels from the landmark point $\fp_k$ to the successive point\footnote{In the rest of this paper, we regard $\fp_1$ as the successive point of the landmark point $\fp_m$, i.e.\ $\fp_{m+1} := \fp_1$ by convention.} $\fp_{k+1}$.
 More precisely, one has

 With these definitions, we decompose the tubular domain $\rT_{n}$ into a family of subregions $\{Z_{k,n}\}_{1\leq k\leq m}$ such that

 The subregion $\tilde{Z}_{k,n}$ is defined for any index $1\leq k\leq m$ by